 This is a core course for the Wharton MBA.
 As such, the course covers similar material from year to year.
 It is never appropriate to use materials prepared by students or faculty in this course from previous years.
 You should not use previously completed case write-ups, summaries of readings or other "cheat sheets."
+The ethics matrix developed for the MBA core curriculum is filled out below.
 We will work with your ethics liaisons to clarify any issues that may emerge.